 If your child is a very picky eater, of course you will feel a level of anxiety about their eating, that's completely natural.
 The first thing to do is get their weight and growth checked and establish whether you actually do have cause for concern.
 Equally, if your child isn't accessing a varied diet, it is totally rational to want to address this.
 Over-investment is not about simply caring deeply about your child's eating, it's about connecting it (consciously or subconsciously) to who you are as a parent.

 If you can relate to the thoughts, feelings and behaviours that I am describing, take something positive from that; in order to work towards a new mindset, recognising and acknowledging that there is a problem is the first step.
 Just by reading this and asking yourself difficult questions, you have made a change.

 Disentangling your sense of self from your child's eating can be long process (often involving some professional support) but I'd like to share a couple of tips to help you on your journey:

 1. - Try keeping a journal for a week, where you record some key aspects of mealtimes and then at the end of the week, look back at your reactions, your child's reactions, the interplay between them and how they are affected by other factors, like your stress and tiredness levels.

 This will give you some important insights and help you identify what makes you more vulnerable to an unhelpful mindset.
-I have put together a (free) printable journal sheet to download, which will give you a give you a structure for this process.
-Print off a journal sheet for every day for one week.

 2 - Remember that children reject food for many reasons.
 Perhaps they struggle with sensory processing, perhaps they are naturally cautious and prone to anxiety.
 Genes have a large part to play.
 No parent can take 100% of the responsibility for how their child eats any more than they can take responsibility for their child's sporting talent (or lack of).